joshuaeckroth/csci221-website/guide/final-exam.markdown

 title: Final exam study guide
 ---

+## Trees

+Define a small class of public data, but no methods, and a small `main()` function that creates a binary tree representing the mathematical expression `5+2*4`.

+Write a function that finds the maximum value in a binary tree containing `float`'s (no "operators", just left-subtree, right-subtree, and a `float` value).

+Write a function that prints all leaf nodes (nodes with no children) of a binary tree with `float` values.

+Write a class declaration containing public data, but no methods, for a tree that has an aribtrary number of children and a `float` value.

+Given some diagram of a tree, write the values in post/pre/in-order format.

+Write a class declaration with private data and one method (described momentarily) for a binary tree with `float` values.
+This single method should be called `find_root()` and returns a tree pointer to the root of the tree.
+This method should work on any subtree of the larger tree, and return the root of the larger tree.
+Note, you'll need more than left-subtree, right-subtree for this class declaration.
+What other private data do you need, and what are their default values as set in a constructor?
+Also write the code for the `find_root()` method.

+{% comment %}
 ## Input/output

 Write a few lines of code that open a text file `input.txt` for reading, and print each line of text in the file.
 Be sure to check if the file was successfully opened, and be sure to close the file.

 Write a few lines of code that open a text file `output.txt` for writing (not appending), and print 10 lines of text (or whatever) into the file.
 Be sure to check if the file was successfully opened, and be sure to close the file.
+{% endcomment %}

 ## Inheritance